kai-li-1994/garment-variant-dataset/README.md

 URL collection occurred between **24 and 26 March 2026**, while product-detail scraping was completed between **24 March and 8 April 2026**.
 Although detailed scraping took place over a longer period, it was applied to a fixed URL pool, reducing the risk of mixing products from changing online assortments.

-The archived release of this repository will be deposited on Zenodo.
+The complete archived release of this dataset will be deposited on Zenodo.

 ```text
 Repository: Zenodo